aws-samples/dynamic-sagemaker-pipelines-framework/README.md

 1. Clone the framework code and your model(s) source code from the Git repositories:

     a.
 Clone `dynamic-model-training-with-amazon-sagemaker-pipelines` repo into a training directory.
-Here we assume the training directory is called aws-train:
+Here we assume the training directory is called `aws-train` :

         git clone https://github.com/aws-samples/dynamic-model-training-with-amazon-sagemaker-pipelines.git aws-train